xyzzyestudioweb/gutenberg-blocks/README.md

 ## Contributing

 You are welcome to contribute with this project.
-You can create a fork and send PR or open issues in https://github.com/adrianahdez/gutenberg-blocks
+You can create a fork from [this repository](https://github.com/adrianahdez/gutenberg-blocks) and send PRs or open issues [here](https://github.com/adrianahdez/gutenberg-blocks/issues).

 ## Changelog